 Rebecca (1940) Director: Alfred Hitchcock

 Hitchcock deliberately captures the vastness of Manderley throughout the film -the high, arched ceilings, the long creeping shadows, and the hanging haziness that gives the audience the impression of a time long since passed.
 Our narrator is timid and shy.
 She is unaccustomed to being a proper lady.
-Everywhere she turns in the house, remnants of Mr. de Winters’s first wife, Rebecca, lie carefully placed about, as if Rebecca had never died.
+Everywhere she turns in the house, remnants of Mr. de Winters’s first wife, Rebecca, lie carefully placed in plain view, as if Rebecca had never truly died.
 Rebecca’s stationary, the way she took her meals, her clothes, and even a personally embroidered pillow still consume the house.
 We learn that Rebecca was a beautiful lady and a gregarious hostess, loved by all, including the servants, but that she died tragically in a boating accident.
-Gradually, our narrator grows distant and distraught from Maxim.
-Meanwhile, Mrs. Danvers plants all manner of terrible ideas into the second Mrs. de Winter’s head (and we also learn that Mrs. Danvers’s affection for Rebecca perhaps ran deeper than simply an employer to housekeeper, as Mrs. Danvers embraces the silk and see-through underwear of Rebecca).
-In order to win the true affection of Maxim de Winter, as well as all the servants, our narrator decides to throw a grand costume party.
-Under the advice of Mrs. Danvers, she dresses up as a painting of one of Mr. Winters’s relatives, however as soon as she unveils her costume at the party there is a quiet hush and Maxim grows angry.
-This was the same costume worn by Rebecca only the year prior at a costume party.
+Gradually, our narrator grows distant and distraught.
+Meanwhile, Mrs. Danvers plants all manner of terrible ideas into the new Mrs. de Winter’s head (and we also learn that Mrs. Danvers’s affection for Rebecca perhaps ran deeper than simply an employer to housekeeper, as Mrs. Danvers embraces the silk and see-through underwear of Rebecca).
+Apparently, the Hays Office entirely missed the veiled references in Rebecca to lesbianism between Mrs. Danvers and Rebecca.
+At any rate, in order to win the true affection of Maxim de Winter, as well as all the servants, our narrator decides to throw a grand costume party.
+Under the advice of Mrs. Danvers, she dresses up as a prominent painting of one of Mr. Winters’s relatives, however as soon as she unveils her costume at the party there is a quiet hush and Maxim grows angry.
+This was the same costume worn by Rebecca only a year prior at a costume party.
 Our narrator runs out of the room and contemplates suicide (again, urged by Mrs. Danvers), but she is interrupted.
 A boat has been found with a dead body in it.
-She rushes to find Mr. de Winter down at the boathouse, where he confesses the events of the night Rebecca died – their marriage had not been well, Rebecca entertained numerous friends and suitors (including her own cousin, Jack Favell (played by George Sanders).
-In fact, Maxim hated Rebecca (shocking news).
-She led Maxim to believe she was pregnant from one of her suitors, and she taunts him, so Maxim strikes her.
-She falls, hits her head, and dies, so Maxim stows her in a boat, and breaks several holes into the hull so it will sink, and he casts adrift on the waves.
+She rushes to find Mr. de Winter down at the boathouse, where he confesses the events of the night Rebecca died – their marriage had not been well, Rebecca entertained numerous friends and suitors (including her own cousin, Jack Favell, played by George Sanders).
+In fact, Maxim hated Rebecca.
+She led Maxim to believe she was pregnant from one of her suitors, and she taunted him to the point that Maxim struck her.
+She fell, hit her head, and died.
+Maxim then stowed her body in a boat, and broke several holes into the hull so it would sink.
+He then cast the boat adrift on the waves.

 The final part of the film involves a renewed investigation into the death of Rebecca.
 Maxim is now questioned again about any involvement in his late wife’s death.
 Jack Favell, Rebecca’s cousin and lover, claims to possess a letter that could implicate Mr. de Winter in her death.
 Favell attempts to blackmail Maxim.
-However, Maxim refuses to give in to blackmail and in the course of the investigation, it comes to light that Rebecca was secretly visiting a doctor.
+However, Maxim refuses to give in and in the course of the investigation, it comes to light that Rebecca was secretly visiting a doctor.
 We are led to believe this was due to her pregnancy, however it turns out she had contracted cancer.
 Maxim is not found culpable of her death, but upon their return to Manderley, Mrs. Danvers has decided to set the vast estate on fire (a theme also found in Jane Eyre).
-She would rather die with Rebecca, among her possessions, than continue on.
+She prefers to die with the memory of Rebecca, than continue on with the new Mrs. de Winter.
 She dies as a shadowy silhouette, crushed by falling rubble.
 Thus ends the film.
+As with many of his films, Hitchcock’s trademark cameo occurs at the end of the film.
+Hitchcock can be seen walking with his back to the audience as Jack Favell makes a call.

-Rebecca is filmed as a hazy, atmospheric, and ominous mystery story of a traumatized young woman, and the psychological ghosts that haunt her new life.
-However, as with all Hitchcock pictures, nothing is as it seems.
-It is told as a flashback; a recollection of a sad but former life.
-The film is about the darkness of obsession: it is about the idea of someone, the inescapable image that lingers long after they have passed, and the power it holds over people.
-It is about the need to feel close to someone, and the thin veil that exists between a successful marriage, and the madness of someone like Mrs. Danvers who is in love with a ghost.
-We don’t even get a name for our anonymous narrator.
-Her desperation hangs everywhere she goes, but she is too passive to make Manderley her own, while Rebecca still dominates the hearts and minds of everyone she met in life.
-After all, the title (of both the film and the novel) echoes the name: “Rebecca.”
-It seems impossible to escape the intoxicating memory of Rebecca.
-Yet, in the end our narrator has transformed.
-She is willing to perpetuate the lie of Rebecca’s death in order to protect her marriage.
+In Rebecca, there is a need to feel close to someone, while exposing the thin veil that keeps a successful marriage held together.
+We don’t get a name for our anonymous narrator, but her desperation hangs everywhere.
+Sadly, she is too mousy and passive to transform her new home of Manderley, at least at first, as Rebecca (the late Mrs. de Winter) still dominates the hearts and minds of everyone she once encountered.
+After all, the title echoes the name: “Rebecca.”
+It seems impossible to escape her intoxicating memory.
+Yet, in the end our narrator does indeed transform herself.
+She shows that she is willing to perpetuate the lie of Rebecca’s death in order to protect her marriage.
 She is not wholly innocent and naive.
-She escapes Rebecca only in Mrs. Danvers’s suicide in the burning of Manderley, yet our narrator (as evidenced in the opening monologue to the film) still thinks back upon Manderley in her old age.
-Rebecca is incredible, another triumph for the “master of suspense,” in his first Hollywood picture no less.
+In the end, she escapes the lingering memory of Rebecca in Mrs. Danvers’s suicide amidst the burning of Manderley, yet our narrator (as evidenced in the opening monologue) still thinks back upon Manderley in her old age.
+Rebecca is incredible, another triumph for the “master of suspense,” in his first Hollywood picture.